Jens Stub: Biography

-He was the son of district stipendiary magistrate (sorenskriver) Johan Daniel Stub (1736–1802) and grandson of Lauritz Stub (1708-1774), both of whom served as judges in Bergen.
-He grew up in the parish of Eid in the county of Sogn og Fjordane, Norway.
-His brother was Gerhard Heiberg Stub (1781-1831), a merchant in Bergen.
+He was the son of district stipendiary magistrate (sorenskriver) Johan Daniel Stub (1736–1802) and grandson of Lauritz Stub (1708–1774), both of whom served as judges in Bergen.
+He grew up in the parish of Eid in the county of Nordre Bergenhus, Norway.
+His brother was Gerhard Heiberg Stub (1781–1831), a merchant in Bergen.
 In August 1793 he married his cousin Gjertrud Helene Heiberg (1774–1852) at Talvik in Finnmark.

 Jens Stub was a priest by education.
 He earned his degree in theology (Cand.theol.) in 1788.
-He was a Church of Norway priest at Alta-Talvik in Finnmark.
-He was vicar of the parish of Veøy in Romsdalsfjord from 1801 until his death, when he was succeeded by Johan Christopher Haar Daae.
+He was a Church of Norway priest at Alta Church in Finnmark.
+He was vicar of Veøy Church in Romsdalsfjord from 1801 until his death, when he was succeeded by Johan Christopher Haar Daae.

-Stub was a member of the Norwegian Constitutional Assembly at Eidsvoll in 1814.
+Stub was a member of the Norwegian Constitutional Assembly at Eidsvoll Manor in 1814.
 He served as a representative of Romsdals Amt together with Hilmar Meincke Krohg and Elling Olsson Walbøe.
 During negotiations at the National Assembly, he voted with the Union Party (Unionspartiet).

-He died in a boating accident during 1819 at Tresfjord in Møre og Romsdal.
+He died in a boating accident during 1819 at Tresfjord in Romsdal county.